 Photo Contest to Celebrate International Tiger Day

-Tigers in America and the Global Federation of Animal Sanctuaries are pleased to announce our annual photo and video contest to celebrate International Tiger Day, July 29, 2021.
+Tigers in America and the Global Federation of Animal Sanctuaries are pleased to announce our fourth annual photo and video contest to celebrate International Tiger Day, July 29, 2023.

-The contest runs until July 26, 2021, with winners announced on July 29, 2021.
-Prizes include $1,000 for the winning submission and $100 each for 10 runners-up.
+The contest will open for submissions on June 15, 2023 and run until July 20, 2023, with winners announced on July 29, 2023.
+Prizes include $1,000 for the winning submission and $100 each for five runners-up.
 Winning submissions will also be posted on the Tigers in America and GFAS websites and social media.

 For more information on the contest, including instructions on how to apply and an entry form, please click here.